wp-plugins/app-store-assistant/readme.txt

 * Request: Have an ATOM feed auto create posts from app List
 * Request: iTunes breakout of elements
 * Request: Bulk import of Apps [Thanks TesterGP]
-* Request: Change file type to png if tiff supplied by app store WP_Image_Editor
 * Request: Random Post generator (randomly picks an app that you don't already have a post for) [Thanks AslanDoma]
 * Request: Shortcode tags can override the Store/Language chosen [Thanks crisf86]
 * Request: Sped up Reset of Featured Images and saves to log (Using log system)
-* Request: All images now saved as png http://bhoover.com/wp_image_editor-wordpress-image-editing-tutorial/
+* Request: All images now saved as png (WP_Image_Editor) if tiff supplied by app store http://bhoover.com/wp_image_editor-wordpress-image-editing-tutorial/
 * Request: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]
 * Request: Option to search for Apps no longer available and change post to "Pending Review"